“Ms. Michelle Obama requests the pleasure of your company at a reception in honor of Nowruz to be held at the White House.”

 We went through the White House, and yes, even the most hardened political critics turned into a bit of a tourist.
 We all “borrowed” a few napkins with the Presidential Seal.
-And there were a few juvenile jokes in the bathroom about leaving a little something behind in the White House.

 Mostly what I was impressed by was the creativity, vitality, artistic talent, entrepreneurial vision, political courage, and leadership of the human beings gathered there.
 I have seen the same qualities in many who organize outside the centers of power, and it was refreshing to see it among many inside the corridors of power.
 Government work is a curious theater, and I maintain some skepticism about the efficaciousness of that work, particularly in the context of U.S. foreign policy.
 But what was hard to miss was the seriousness, the political wisdom, and the earnestness of the people who were gathered there, wishing the best for Iran and Iranian people.